Medically reviewed by Drugs.com. Last updated on Apr 7, 2023.

 Levonorgestrel-releasing intrauterine system is a device that contains the female hormone, levonorgestrel.
-It is placed in the uterus (womb) where it slowly releases the hormone to prevent pregnancy for up to 3 years for Liletta™ or Skyla™ or up to 5 years for Mirena®.
+It is placed in the uterus (womb) where it slowly releases the hormone to prevent pregnancy for up to 3 years for Skyla®, up to 5 years for Kyleena®, or up to 8 years for Liletta® and Mirena®.
 It works by stopping a woman's egg from fully developing each month.
 The egg can no longer accept a sperm and fertilization (pregnancy) is prevented.

-Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of levonorgestrel in teenage females. levonorgestrel may be used for birth control in teenage females but is not recommended before the start of menstruation.
+Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of levonorgestrel in teenage females.
+This medicine may be used for birth control in teenage females but is not recommended before the start of menstruation.

-Appropriate studies on the relationship of age to the effects of levonorgestrel have not been performed in the geriatric population. levonorgestrel is not recommended for use in elderly women.
+Appropriate studies on the relationship of age to the effects of levonorgestrel have not been performed in the geriatric population.
+This medicine is not recommended for use in elderly women.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.